smackcsv/wp-sugar-free/readme.txt

 == Description ==

+Version 1.1.1 is available with minor bug fixes and usability changes.
 CRM Sugar Wordpress Form Builder For Contacts and Lead Capture or WP Sugar CRM plugin is now fully automated to fetch and generate a web form from sugar crm fields.
 It is never easy before to make, edit, alter, control & manage web forms for sugar crm.
 Just few simple steps and clicks, one time set up, set it and forget features reduces ton of time and pain of creating manual html sugar forms.
 No need to worry about missing a single lead capture in future.

 = Video Walkthrough =